prittjam/repeats/README.md

 3. "[Detection, Rectification and Segmentation of Coplanar Repeated Patterns](http://cmp.felk.cvut.cz/~prittjam/doc/cvpr14.pdf)"
   * a minimial solver that estimates affine rectification from the change-of-scale of affine-covariant regions from the image to a rectified imaged scene plane, denoted in [demo.m] as H22_cvpr14.

-In addition, for all solvers, the estimator attempts an upgrage to a metric rectification using the upgrade proposed in "[Detection, Rectification and Segmentation of Coplanar Repeated Patterns](http://cmp.felk.cvut.cz/~prittjam/doc/cvpr14.pdf)".
+In addition, for all solvers, the estimator attempts an upgrade to a metric rectification using the upgrade proposed in "[Detection, Rectification and Segmentation of Coplanar Repeated Patterns](http://cmp.felk.cvut.cz/~prittjam/doc/cvpr14.pdf)".

 ## Structure